JonChristensen/SagaSync/README.md

    - Copy `.env.example` → `.env` and fill in Notion database IDs + Secrets Manager name.
    - Deploy infrastructure: `npm run deploy` (wraps `cdk deploy`).
 3. **Seed with Audible data**
+   - Install the Audible helper once: `pip install -r scripts/requirements.txt`.
-   - `npm run audible:export` opens a Playwright-powered Chromium window (session cached under `.auth/audible`).
-Log in once if prompted; the script downloads the latest CSV to `./downloads/audible-library-<timestamp>.csv` by default.
+   - `npm run audible:export` calls a Python script that uses the Audible API to fetch your library and saves the CSV to `./downloads/audible-library-<timestamp>.csv` by default (override with `--output`).
    - Preview the import from that CSV:
      ```bash
      npm run import:audible -- downloads/audible-library-2025-10-03T19-30-00.csv